We may earn affiliate commissions for the recommended products. Learn more.

 ServersCountries (total)Virtual locationsSpecialty servers10Gbps servers

-It's worth considering that NordVPN in Europe and the US has as many servers as Surfshark's entire network.
+It's worth noting that NordVPN in Europe and the US has as many servers as Surfshark's entire network.
 You can expect the bigger fleet to guarantee faster speeds.

 Additionally, both providers offer 10Gbps servers in some locations and constantly expand their fleets to include more.
 As you can imagine, 10Gbps servers significantly increase a VPN provider’s overall throughput, leading to increased speeds and lower congestion because more data can easily cross the VPN’s server.